OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 [`Core Data`](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/nsfetchedresultscontroller.html#//apple_ref/doc/uid/TP40001075-CH8-SW1 "Core Data iOS") is a framework for managing the model layer of objects in your application.
 It provides general and automated solutions to common tasks associated with object life cycles and object graph management, including persistence.
 [Core Data can use SQLite as its persistent store](https://cocoacasts.com/what-is-the-difference-between-core-data-and-sqlite/ "What Is the Difference Between Core Data and SQLite"), but the framework itself is not a database.

 CoreData does not encrypt it's data by default.
 As part of a research project (iMAS) from the MITRE Corporation, that was focused on open source iOS security controls, an additional encryption layer can be added to CoreData.
-See the [Github Repo](https://github.com/project-imas/encrypted-core-data "Encrypted Core Data SQLite Store") for more details.
+See the [GitHub Repo](https://github.com/project-imas/encrypted-core-data "Encrypted Core Data SQLite Store") for more details.

 ##### SQLite Databases